essif-lab/framework/docs/terms/action-type.md

 typeid: action-type
 stage: draft
 hoverText: "Action Type/Class: the specification of properties and characteristics that such Actions must have in order to qualify as instance of that class, or the set of Actions that actually have these properties and characteristics."
-glossaryText: "the specification of properties and characteristics that that %%actions|action%% must have in order to qualify as instance of that class, or the set of %%actions|action%% that actually have these properties and characteristics."
+glossaryText: "the specification of properties and characteristics that that %%actions^action%% must have in order to qualify as instance of that class, or the set of %%actions^action%% that actually have these properties and characteristics."
 ---

 :::info Editor's note